Jonasitoelprogramador/Milestone4/README.md

 As a first time user, I want to be able to easily understand the aim and idea behind the site.

 The homepage of the site allows users to directly browse through recipes and there is a clear 'more details' button that provides more information about each recipe.
-There is a clear title and subtitle that introduces the auim of the website (screenshot evidence) As a first time user, I want to be able to navigate through the site and use the 'more details' button to find out more information about a given recipe.
+There is a clear title and subtitle that introduces the aim of the website (screenshot evidence) As a first time user, I want to be able to navigate through the site and use the 'more details' button to find out more information about a given recipe.

 On the homepage and the Userpage, on each card which corresponds to one recipe, there is a clear 'more details' button which changes colour when hovered over to provide visual feedback to the user. screenshot evidence